 The State Plan can have an effective period of two, three, or four years, as determined by the LGOA.
-The Planning Service Area (PSA) shall provide the LGOA with annual updates and revisions as necessary.
-The current LGOA State Plan cycle/period is four years.
 The Plan is developed according to a format determined by the LGOA within the statutory and regulatory requirements of the ACL.

-The South Carolina State Plan shall be based on the structure of the OAA with details from area plans developed by the PSAs.
-It must contain assurances that the LGOA will meet all of its statutory and regulatory requirements regarding all LGOA functions, including administration and delivery of services.
-The State Plan identifies each PSA designated by the LGOA.
-The Intrastate Funding Formula is used to allocate OAA funds to the PSAs, and there are other funds distributed without uniformity through other allocation methods.
+The South Carolina State Plan shall be based on the structure of the OAA with details from area plans developed by the AAAs.
+It shall contain assurances that the LGOA will meet all of its statutory and regulatory requirements regarding all LGOA functions, including administration and delivery of services.
+The State Plan identifies each AAA designated by the LGOA.
+The Intrastate Funding Formula is used to allocate OAA and state funds to the AAAs, and there are other funds distributed without uniformity through other allocation methods.